shaekuronen/grunt-ejs-static/README.md

 ## Release History
 ### 0.3.0
 * Complete rewrite.
 More flexible, less opinionated.
-* Now data-driven, files to be rendered are defined in json file, not in the file structure
+* Now data-driven.
+Files to be rendered are defined in JSON file, not in the file structure
 * Backwards compatible, though ejs_static options need to be updated in Gruntfile
 * Adds options: parent_dirs, underscores_to_dashes, file_extension, global_data